 Use of Non-Real (Emulators) Test Environment

 Testing on emulators gives you something result-wise.
 But again, are those results trustworthy?
-No end-user will run your application on emulator that is typically executed on x86-powered desktop, with much more memory, with different network infrastructure, and lack of all critical hardware components (different GPU, screen, its resolutions & orientation, WiFi components, and many others).
-There are very good reasons to stick with real devices and test only using as authentic environment as possible.
+No end-user will run your application on an emulator that is typically executed on an x86-powered desktop, with much more memory, with different network infrastructure, and lack of all critical hardware components (different GPU, screen, its resolutions & orientation, WiFi components, and many others).
+There are very good reasons to stick with real devices and test only using an authentic environment.

 Setting Up & Maintaining Real Devices

 This has been an issue and one remarkable reason why developer organizations haven’t seen on-premise labs as worth it.
 Based on the facts, the need for different mobile devices (with all diverse software and hardware characteristics) has gone significantly up.
 For example, when the typical mobile device farm built internally was about 20-50 devices in 2014, the requirement has already exploded to 500+ devices.
 That’s significant growth number when it comes to using real devices for testing.

 Nowadays, getting and setting up that level of device farm is no problem.
 For example, Bitbar Private Cloud caters to mobile app developers with any number of devices team must test their app on.
 Depending on how many devices are reserved and dedicated for customer comes from the market demand, and for what purpose is the application targeted for.
 Typically, the answer to this is “globally”.

 Access to Relevant Mobile Platform / OS version / Devices